orangain/json-fuzzy-match/README.md

 """.trimIndent())
 ```

-It is recommended to use json-fuzzy-match with languages which have multi-line string literal such as Kotlin, Scala and
+It is recommended to use json-fuzzy-match with languages which have multi-line string literal such as Kotlin, Scala, Java 13+ and Groovy.
-Groovy.
 Sample codes in this README are written in Kotlin.

 ## Install